-Last week Green Prophet took you on a whirlwind tour of a green kitchen party.
-This week we head to the bathroom.
-Some first steps in making the bathroom green, could start with natural cleaners on your tub, toilet and sink.
+Green Prophet took you on a whirlwind tour of a green kitchen party.
+Now we head to the bathroom.
+Some first steps in making the bathroom green and sustainably shiny, could start with natural cleaners on your tub, toilet and sink.
 You can buy them or make your own.
 We’ll talk in more detail about that later.

 Give your drain a rinse once a month with baking soda and vinegar to keep your pipes unclogged; one of our readers recommends lemon juice on the faucets to pull away the stone.